Page cover

 Interaction Setup (As Needed)

-Manages access and financial readiness for secure model operation.
+Manages access and financial readiness for secure computation.

-• Access Token Generation: Create tokens to control who can access your model.
+• Access Token Generation: Create tokens to control who can access your deployed computation.

 • Credit Management: Maintain credit balance to keep worker nodes active.
 If credits run out, workers will automatically shut down.